National Shoreline Management Study Logo

 National Assessment

-A NSMS National Assessment report will be available in 2023 and is being prepared with participation from other Federal agency representatives, tribes, academia, and other coastal-related constituents.
-The report will include a high-level synthesis of information from the regional assessments to assist in informing, refining and affirming the priority issues and recommendations that the USACE provides to the Army, the Administration, Congress and other interested parties.
+A NSMS National Assessment report has been prepared with participation from other Federal agency representatives, tribes, academia, and other coastal-related constituents and is currently under review.
+The report includes a high-level synthesis of information from the regional assessments to assist in informing, refining and affirming the priority issues and recommendations that the USACE provides to the Army, the Administration, Congress and other interested parties.
 Elements include:

 • A national overview of shoreline change and sediment movement with regional highlights